srpurdy/SharpEdgeCMS/readme.md

 <h2>How do I install it?</h2>
-1.Simply download the package from the : https://purdydesigns.com/billing/downloads/SharpEdgeV3_36_50.zip
+- Simply download the package from the : https://purdydesigns.com/billing/downloads/SharpEdgeV3_36_50.zip
- 1a Or you can download from the repo at github!
+ -> 1a Or you can download from the repo at github!
-2.Unzip the archive somewhere onto your computer 3.Upload all the files include in the package to your websites html folder (public_html, httpdocs) -> 3a Suggested (change the encryption key included in the /sharpedge/config/config.php file) 4.Create a new database using your control panel on your hosting.
+- Unzip the archive somewhere onto your computer
+- Upload all the files include in the package to your websites html folder (public_html, httpdocs) -> 3a Suggested (change the encryption key included in the /sharpedge/config/config.php file)
+- Create a new database using your control panel on your hosting.
-5.run the installer script included in the package by going to yourwebsite.com/install 6.Follow the onscreen instructions.
-(You'll be asked to create your admin login during this process) 7.Delete the /install folder from the server
+- run the installer script included in the package by going to yourwebsite.com/install
+- Follow the onscreen instructions.
+(You'll be asked to create your admin login during this process)
+- Delete the /install folder from the server
-8.that's it, you should be able to login and start using SharpEdge
+- that's it, you should be able to login and start using SharpEdge

 <h2>Problems?</h2>
 - If your getting an internal 500 error when running the application.